Home Uses

 1. Clear Snow – Begin by clearing any snow or ice from the surface.
 This will help the salt to come into direct contact with the ice, which will make it more effective.

-2. Scatter Salt – Scatter the water softener salt over the icy surface.
+2. Scatter Salt & Evenly Distribute – Scatter the water softener salt over the icy surface.
 You can use a salt spreader to help distribute the salt evenly, or you can simply sprinkle it by hand.
 Be sure to apply the salt in a thin, even layer.
+If the only salt you have is in the form of pellets, you could try scattering a few of them and try to crush the pellet with your heel to make the salt safer to walk on until it dissolves into the ice (brine).

-5. Shovel – After a few hours you will have a snowy slush in areas that you will need to shovel down towards the road so that it can drain into your neighborhood’s sewage drainage system.
+4. Shovel – After a few hours you will have a snowy slush in areas that you will need to shovel down towards the road so that it can drain into your community or municipal sewage drainage system.

 If it gets particularly cold you may notice that the water softener salt you’re using will start to be ineffective.
-If this happens you will want to switch to a product more suited for colder temperatures, such as halite.
+If this happens you will want to switch to a product more suited for colder temperatures.

-Since water softener salt is a salt based product like actual driveway deicer, it shares some of the similar pitfalls.
-Namely that it can be harmful to grass and plants as well as possibly scratch or rust a vehicle.
+Any salt can be harmful to grass and plants as well as contribute to rust when it splashes onto a vehicle.
 Here are a few precautions that you should take when using water softener salt to melt ice:

 1. Use The Right Amount Of Salt – It is important to use water softener salt sparingly, as it can be harmful to plants and grass when used in large amounts.
-Follow the recommended application rates provided by the manufacturer, and avoid applying more salt than is necessary.
+Try a small amount, then re-apply as needed.

 2. Be Careful When Applying Salt – When applying water softener salt, be sure to use caution.
 Wear gloves to protect your hands, and take care not to slip or fall on the icy surface.

 4. Avoid Using Salt On Certain Surfaces – Water softener salt can be rough on concrete surfaces and may cause them to become damaged over time.
+Decorative concrete work or surface treatments like tile can be the most affected.
 If you are concerned about damaging your concrete driveway or sidewalk, you may want to consider using a different de-icing product.

 5. Follow All Safety Precautions – Be sure to follow all safety precautions when using any de-icing product.
-Wear protective gear, such as gloves and a face mask, to protect yourself from the chemicals in the salt.
+Wear protective gear, such as gloves.
 Follow the manufacturer’s instructions for use and storage, and be sure to keep de-icing products out of the reach of children and pets.

 Can Water Softener Salt Be Harmful To Certain Outdoor Surfaces?